Susan Manzi, MD, MPH

 Director, Internal Medicine Residency Program; Assistant Professor, Temple University

 Dr. Kapetanos is a board certified internist and primary care physician.
-A native of Toronto, Canada, he moved to Pittsburgh to pursue his residency training, and served as a Chief Resident at Allegheny Health Network, where he focused on developing the Quality Improvement and Patient Safety (QIPS) infrastructure for the residency program.
-Prior to being appointed Program Director, Dr. Kapetanos served as a core faculty member and Quality Officer for five years and before becoming an Associate Program Director.
-Dr. Kapetanos has won several awards for his work with residents and medical students, including the Excellence in Ambulatory Teaching Award (2016), Research Mentoring Award (2017) and the Dean's Special Award for Excellence in Clinical Teaching from the Drexel School of Medicine (2017).
+A native of Toronto, Canada, he moved to Pittsburgh to pursue his residency training, and served as a Chief Resident at Allegheny Health Network, where his main focus was the development of a Quality Improvement and Patient Safety (QIPS) infrastructure.
+Prior to being appointed Program Director, Dr. Kapetanos served as a core faculty member and Quality Officer for five years and as an Associate Program Director thereafter.
+Dr. Kapetanos has won several awards for his work with residents and medical students, including the Excellence in Ambulatory Teaching Award, Research Mentoring Award, and the Dean's Special Award for Excellence in Clinical Teaching from the Drexel School of Medicine.
 Dr. Kapetanos sees outpatients at the AGH Internal Medicine Clinic, and serves as a teaching attending at Allegheny General Hospital.

-Dr. Kapetanos’ academic interests include the transitions of care for hospitalized patients, and using electronic health records to improve patient care.
+Dr. Kapetanos’s academic interests include the transitions of care for hospitalized patients, and the use of electronic health records to improve patient care.
 Above all, he enjoys mentoring residents through the entire process of conceiving and implementing their own QI projects, and seeing them progress into real-world innovations in medical practice.

 Dr. Christine Herb, MD

 Associate Director; Geriatrics Track Director, Internal Medicine Residency Program